 The object behind pardoning power is to correct possible judicial errors and miscarriage of justice.
 It is a mean to prevent innocent from punishment.

 Under article 72, the mercy petition is filed to the President, and his powers are as follows:-

-1. Pardon – The president can totally absolve/acquit the person for the offence and let him go free like a normal citizen.
+The President can totally absolve/acquit the person for the offence and let him go free like an ordinary citizen.

-3. Remission – To reduce the punishment without changing the nature of the punishment.
+To reduce the punishment without changing the nature of the punishment.
 For example, 20 years of rigorous imprisonment to 10 years of rigorous imprisonment.

-A delay is allowed in the execution of a sentence, usually death sentence for a guilty person to prove his innocence.
+A delay is allowed in the execution of a sentence, usually a death sentence for a guilty person to prove his innocence.

-Note: The judicial powers can be exercised by the president at any stage which means before, during or after trial.
+Note: The President can exercise the judicial powers at any stage, which means before, during, or after trial.

-2. The President can pardon in case of court martial.
-But the Governor cannot pardon in court martial.
+2. The President can pardon in case of court-martial.
+But the Governor cannot pardon in a court-martial.

 3. President exercises his judicial powers for the punishment which is given under the law made by the union.
-Whereas the Governor exercises his judicial powers for the punishment which is given under the law made by the state.
+Whereas the Governor uses his judicial powers for the punishment, which is provided under the law made by the state.

 Is the power to pardon given to the president absolute and does this power come under judicial review?